 TGax Editor: Change the paragraph below of this subclause as follows (#CID 147):

-When an A-MPDU contains multiple QoS Control fields, bits 4 and 8–15 of these QoS Control fields shall be identical.
+When an A-MPDU contains multiple QoS Control fields, bit 4 shall be identicall across all MPDUs that contain the QoS Control fields, and bits 8–15 of these QoS Control fields shall be identical across all MPDUs with equal value of the TID subfield.

 A DMG STA that transmits an A-MPDU shall do so only in the Data Enabled Immediate Response context or the Control Response context, with contents as specified in Table 9-421 (A-MPDU contents in the data enabled immediate response context) and Table 9-424 (A-MPDU contents MPDUs in the control response context), respectively.